JoseOrtega51/Duffing_Oscillator_Chaos/README.md

 # Duffing_Oscillator_Chaos
 Simulation of the chaotic behaviour of the forced Duffing oscillator.
+(Context of the project: ODEs course, second year of Math undergraduate program)

 Authors: <br />
 Carlos Aguilar Abad  <br />